GHDDI-AILab/Targeting2019-nCoV/docs/CoV_Experiment_Data.md

 # Data Download with Explanation and Preview

 We are releasing the following datasets from our big data platform.
-We are making our best effort to mine all experimental data of previous coronavirus related studies.
+We are making our best efforts to mine all experimental data of previous coronavirus related studies.
 If you have other specific data need or have datasets to contribute, please contact us @[**here**](https://github.com/GHDDI-AILab/Targeting2019-nCoV/issues).
 We will update our datasets periodically to provide more information to help your research combat the disease.

 ## Compound Libraries for drug repositioning.